Acquisition expense ratio – general insurance

 Total capital divided by the Prescribed Capital Amount for Life and General Insurance, or total risk-weighted assets for the Bank, as defined by APRA

-Total operating expenses (acquisition and other underwriting expenses) expressed as a percentage of net earned premium
+Total expenses (commission and direct operating expenses) expressed as a percentage of net insurance revenue

 Total risk-weighted assets